-Based on criteria established by Her Majesty's Revenue and Customs, or HMRC, a portion of expenditures being carried in relation to our pipeline research and development, clinical trial management and third-party manufacturing development activities were eligible for the SME regime for the three months ended March 31, 2022 and 2021.
+Based on criteria established by Her Majesty's Revenue and Customs, or HMRC, a portion of expenditures being carried in relation to our pipeline research and development, clinical trial management and third-party manufacturing development activities were eligible for the SME regime for the three months and six months ended June 30, 2022 and 2021.
 We expect such elements of expenditure will also continue to be eligible for the SME regime for future accounting periods.